7 Best P90 Guitars [2023] Awesome Guitars With P90s

 Other important features include a 24.72” scale length, a Bigsby (tremolo), and an Okoume fretboard with 22 medium-jumbo frets.
 A tremolo bridge can be a hassle even on premium guitars.
 However, the Wildkat seems to sidesteps the common Bigsby-related concerns unless you go ham on the vibrato for too long.

-The size is close to an ES-335, and the guitar is comfortable to play while sitting or standing.
+We found it comfortable to play while sitting or standing.
 The strings and tuners can be upgraded and the playability may benefit from a good setup.
 That said, there are no issues with the out-of-the-box string action or intonation.

 Also Consider